evancz/guide.elm-lang.org/book/interop/ports.md

 - **All `port` declarations must appear in a `port module`.** It is probably best to organize all your ports into one `port module` so it is easier to see the interface all in one place.

-- **Sending `Json.Decode.Value` through ports is recommended, but not the only way.** Like with flags, certain core types can pass through ports as well.
+- **Sending `Json.Encode.Value` through ports is recommended.** Like with flags, certain core types can pass through ports as well.
 This is from the time before JSON decoders, and you can read about it more [here](/interop/flags.html#verifying-flags).

 - **Ports are for applications.** A `port module` is available in applications, but not in packages.
 This ensures that application authors have the flexibility they need, but the package ecosystem is entirely written in Elm.
-I argued [here](https://groups.google.com/d/msg/elm-dev/1JW6wknkDIo/H9ZnS71BCAAJ) that this will help us build a much stronger ecosystem and community in the long run.
+We think this will create a stronger ecosystem and community in the long run, and we get into the tradeoffs in depth in the upcoming section on the [limits](/interop/limits.html) of Elm/JS interop.

 - **Ports are about creating strong boundaries!** Definitely do not try to make a port for every JS function you need.
 You may really like Elm and want to do everything in Elm no matter the cost, but ports are not designed for that.
 Instead, focus on questions like “who owns the state?” and use one or two ports to send messages back and forth.
 If you are in a complex scenario, you can even simulate `Msg` values by sending JS like `{ tag: "active-users-changed", list: ... }` where you have a tag for all the variants of information you might send across.